weewx/weewx/docs/xtypes.md

 The function should raise:

 - An exception of type `weewx.UnknownType`, if the type `obs_type` is unknown to the function.
+- An exception of type `weewx.CannotCalculate` if the type is known to the function, but all the information necessary to calculate the type is not there.

 #### Calculating series